readyplaygames/Pinkie-ECS-Jobs/README.md

 # Pinkie ECS Jobs

 A serious demonstration of the Unity Jobs and Entity Component System (ECS) using a particular pink pony.
+See the demonstration video here: https://youtu.be/a2PzCdiWMuw

 Each test was divided up by number of Pinkies and the type of system used: